Inherited Property in Calabasas: Sibling Dispute Over Sale

 Frequently Asked Questions (FAQ)

-A: In California, if co-owners cannot agree on whether to sell inherited property, one owner can file a partition action asking the court to force a sale and divide the proceeds fairly.
+In California, if siblings or other co-owners cannot agree on whether to sell inherited property, one owner can file a partition action asking the court to force a sale and divide the proceeds fairly.

-A: Yes.
-California law generally allows any co-owner to seek a court-ordered sale through a partition action, even if another sibling refuses to cooperate.
+Yes.
+California law generally allows a co-owner to seek a court-ordered sale through a partition action, even if another sibling refuses to cooperate.
+This is common when inherited property cannot be managed, sold, or divided by agreement.

-A: The Uniform Partition of Heirs Property Act (UPHPA), adopted in California in 2022, provides additional protections and procedures for inherited property disputes involving family-owned real estate.
+The Uniform Partition of Heirs Property Act, adopted in California in 2022, added protections and procedures for certain inherited family property disputes.
+Its role was later expanded by California’s broader Partition of Real Property Act, effective in 2023.

-A: Sometimes.
-Co-owners may be able to agree on sale terms, broker selection, pricing, and timelines through negotiation.
-However, if cooperation breaks down, litigation is often necessary.
+Sometimes.
+Co-owners may be able to agree on sale terms, broker selection, pricing, timelines, and escrow decisions through negotiation.
+However, if cooperation breaks down, litigation may become necessary.

-A: Sale proceeds are typically divided according to ownership percentages, though courts may also account for expenses paid, rental income received, or unequal contributions to the property.
+Sale proceeds are typically divided according to ownership percentages.
+Courts may also account for expenses paid, rental income received, or unequal contributions to the property.

-A: The timeline depends on the complexity of the dispute, cooperation between parties, and court schedules.
-Some cases resolve quickly through settlement, while others may take significantly longer if contested.
+The timeline depends on the complexity of the dispute, cooperation between the parties, and court schedules.
+Some cases resolve through settlement, while others take longer if contested.

 About the Author